cryptomator/cryptomator/README.md

 - Support for HTTP range requests

 ### UI
-- Automount of WebDAV volumes for Win/Mac/Tux
+- Automount of WebDAV volumes for Win/Tux
-- App icon and drive icons in WebDAV volumes
+- Drive icons in WebDAV volumes
 - Change password functionality
 - Better explanations on UI